Nissl body

 In cellular neuroscience, Nissl bodies (also called Nissl granules, Nissl substance or tigroid substance) are discrete granular structures in neurons that consist of rough endoplasmic reticulum, a collection of parallel, membrane-bound cisternae studded with ribosomes on the cytosolic surface of the membranes.
 Nissl bodies were named after Franz Nissl, a German neuropathologist who invented the staining method bearing his name (Nissl staining).
-The term "Nissl bodies" generally refers to discrete clumps of rough endoplasmic reticulum in nerve cells.
-Masses of rough endoplasmic reticulum also occur in some non-neuronal cells, where they are referred to as ergastoplasm, basophilic bodies, or chromophilic substance.
+The term "Nissl bodies" generally refers to discrete clumps of rough endoplasmic reticulum and free ribosomes in nerve cells.
+Masses of rough endoplasmic reticulum also occur in some non-neuronal cells, where they are referred to as basophilic bodies, or chromophilic substance.
 While these organelles differ in some ways from Nissl bodies in neurons, large amounts of rough endoplasmic reticulum are generally linked to the copious production of proteins.

 Staining

 "Nissl stains" refers to various basic dyes that selectively label negatively charged molecules such as DNA and RNA.
 Because ribosomes are rich in ribosomal RNA, they are strongly basophilic ("base-loving").
 The dense accumulation of membrane-bound and free ribosomes in Nissl bodies results in their intense coloration by Nissl stains, allowing them to be seen with a light microscope.